MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     _Microsoft Azure Management Portal_

-1. From the Azure Portal, click **+NEW -> Management -> Resource Group** to bring up the Resource group blade
+1. From the Azure Portal, click **+NEW -> Management -> Resource Group** to bring up the "Resource group" blade

     ![Resource group blade](Images/create-resource-group-blade.png)

     _Resource group blade_

-1. In the Resource group blade enter the name of your resource group that you will use for this lab.
-Note that the names of resource groups are not publicly addressable but they must be unique in the account.
-After naming the resource group click the Resource group location link and choose the location closest to where you are.
-Optionally, if you have multiple Microsoft Azure subscriptions you can select the subscription by clicking on the Subscription link.
-Leave the Pin to Startboard checked so the resource group appears on your Azure Portal home screen.
-When finished entering the data, click the **Create** button at the bottom of the blade.
+1. In the "Resource group" blade, enter a name for the resource group that you will create for this lab — for example, "SLURMLabResourceGroup".
+Resource-group names do not have to be globally unique as storage-account names do, but they must be unique within your Azure account.

+	After entering the name, click the **Resource group location** link and choose the location closest to where you are.
+Optionally, if you have multiple Microsoft Azure subscriptions, you can select the subscription you wish to use by clicking **Subscription**.
+Leave **Pin to Startboard** checked so the resource group appears on your Azure Portal home screen.
+Once you're finished, click the **Create** button at the bottom of the blade.

-  If there are any errors, such as spaces in the name, you will see errors reported in the blade next to the field with the error.
-Hover the mouse over the red exclamation point to see how to fix the error.
+	> If there are any errors, such as spaces in the resource-group name, the fields containing the errors will be flagged with red excalamation points.
+Hover the mouse over an exclamation point to get help resolving the error.

-1. Resource group creation is quick and when the group is created you will see the new Resource group blade appear in the portal.
+1. Resource group creation is quick.
+Once the group is created, it will appear in the portal.
 In the screen shot below, the resource group named is "SLURMLabResourceGroup".

     ![Empty Resource group blade](Images/empty-resource-group-blade.png)

     _Empty Resource group blade_

-In this lab, you learned about and created an empty resource group that will be used to hold all resources for the SLURM cluster created in created in this lab.
+	You created a resource group, but that group is currently empty.
+The next step is to create something to go in it.

 <a name="Exercise2"></a>
 ## Exercise 2: Create the SLURM Ubuntu cluster from an Azure Quickstart resource template
-The Azure Resource Manager is a fantastic feature that allows you to provision applications with a declarative template.
-This template will contain the complete description of everything in your application from virtual machines, to databases, to web sites, NICs, public IP address, and even let you tell the deployment engine, when you create a virtual machine, run this script or PowerShell Desired State Configuration (DSC) when the machine starts.
+The Azure Resource Manager is a fantastic feature that allows you to provision applications using declarative templates.
+A template contains a complete description of everything in your application, including virtual machines, databases, Web apps, IP addresses, and other resources.
+Templates can include parameters that users will be prompted to fill in each time an application is deployed.
+And templates can invoke scripts (on Windows, a script could even apply a PowerShell Desired State Configuration, or DSC) to initialize resources to a known and consistent state.
 The idea is that you can use the same template repeatedly and consistently during every stage of your application or research lifecycle.

-Say you are working on a High Performance Computing (HPC) experiment and if you create and maintain the resources in a template you can easily share the complete configuration of your environment with colleagues along with the data.
-Now it's easier than ever for others to spin up the environment, which means more time researching and less time configuring.
-To learn more about Azure Resource Manager templates you can read the [documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/).
+As an example, suppose you are working on a High-Performance Computing (HPC) experiment.
+By creating a template, you can easily share the complete application, and optionally the data that goes with it, with colleagues.
+This makes it easy for others to spin up their own instances of the application, which means more time researching and less time configuring.
+To learn more about Azure Resource Manager templates, you can read the [documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy/) online.

-For this lab you are going to use a deployment template built by the Azure team.
-You can easily find many excellent templates at the [offical repository](http://azure.microsoft.com/en-us/documentation/templates/) and at the Quickstart templates [GitHub repository](https://github.com/Azure/azure-quickstart-templates).
-Most people use the GitHub location because it is updated faster and a great way to browse the changes made to the templates.
+For this lab, you will use a deployment template built by the Azure team.
+You will find many excellent templates on the [Azure Quickstart Templates](http://azure.microsoft.com/en-us/documentation/templates/) page and in the Quickstart templates [GitHub repository](https://github.com/Azure/azure-quickstart-templates).
+Most people use the GitHub location because it is updated more often and offers an easy way to browse changes made to the templates.

-The template you are going to use, which you can [view here](https://github.com/Azure/azure-quickstart-templates/tree/master/slurm), does the following automatic steps:
+The template you are going to use, which you can [view here](https://github.com/Azure/azure-quickstart-templates/tree/master/slurm) on GitHub, is titled "Deploy a slurm cluster."
+It performs the following steps:

-- Creates the storage account to contain the virtual machines
+- Creates a storage account to contain the virtual machines
-- Deploys three Ubuntu servers, master, worker0, and worker1
+- Deploys three Ubuntu servers named "master," "worker0," and "worker1"
 - Creates a private network for the three servers
-- Creates a public IP address for master only
+- Creates a public IP address for master server
 - Creates the same user account on all three machines
 - Executes a shell script to configure ssh and install and configure SLURM on all three machines

+Let's get started!

 1. In a browser tab, navigate to [https://github.com/Azure/azure-quickstart-templates/tree/master/slurm](https://github.com/Azure/azure-quickstart-templates/tree/master/slurm).
 In the middle of the page, click the **Deploy to Azure** button.
 This will load the template into the Azure Portal for you.